-The participation of RPs will be confirmed before finalizing the SAP.
+CT24-WI-GL02-RF02 6.0 Non-Interventional Study Protocol Template For Secondary Data Collection Study Page 49 of 86 The participation of RPs will be confirmed before finalizing the SAP.
 Inclusion of data sources for specific analyses will be based on the following:

-• Ability to identify pregnant individuals and link them to their infants

-- Anticipated number of pregnant individuals receiving ABRYSVO - Lag in claims and/or structured EHR data
+- Ability to identify pregnant individuals and link them to their infants - Anticipated number of pregnant individuals receiving ABRYSVO - Lag in claims and/or structured EHR data

-The FDA Sentinel System is an active surveillance system that uses routine querying and analytical tools to evaluate electronic healthcare data from a distributed data network for monitoring the safety of regulated medical products in the US, established under the Sentinel Initiative (Behrman et al, 2011; Platt et al, 2018).
+The FDA Sentinel System is an active surveillance system that uses routine querying and analytical tools to evaluate electronic healthcare data from a distributed data network for monitoring the safety of regulated medical products in the US, established under the Sentinel Initiative [23,24].
 Sentinel data RPs typically update their curated Sentinel database on a routine (tri-annual or annual) basis.
 If possible, this study will leverage more frequent data updates to the Sentinel System.
 This study will focus on the research-eligible populations from each of the RPs participating in the study and will use the most recent data available within each participating partner's Sentinel Distributed Database at the time of analysis.

 All data RPs that participate in Sentinel capture longitudinal medical care information on outpatient medication dispensings, vaccine administrations, and inpatient and outpatient diagnoses and procedures.
 Each Sentinel data RP can request access to full-text medical records for outcome validation for a subset of participants in the Sentinel Distributed Database.
-Data RPs use the SCDM for standardization of demographic and clinical data elements (Curtis et al, 2012; Sentinel Initiative, 2018).
+Data RPs use the SCDM for standardization of demographic and clinical data elements [13,25].
 Publicly available routine analytical tools include reusable, modular Statistical Analysis System (SAS [SAS Institute Inc.; Cary, North Carolina]) programs.
 These analytical tools are designed to be executed against the SCDM to permit rapid queries, including descriptive analyses and complex methodologies (eg, comparative analyses), across data RPs.
 Specific information in the SCDM includes, but is not limited to, the following types of data:

 - Enrollment data: 1 record per covered individual per unique enrollment span is included in the SCDM.
 Individuals are assigned a unique identifier by their insurer, which is linkable to all other data in the SCDM.
 Due to changes in employment status, individuals may be enrolled multiple times with the same insurer, and the length of each given enrollment "span" may vary substantially.
 Each record in the enrollment file indicates the patient identifier, enrollment start and end dates, and whether the patient was enrolled in medical coverage, pharmacy coverage, or both, during that range.
-Likewise, a final field indicates whether the RP can request medical charts for a given patient during a given enrollment span. - Demographic data, including birth date, sex, race/ethnicity, and ZIP code of their most recently recorded primary residence. - Pharmacy dispensing data, including the date and NDC identifier for each dispensed prescription, the nominal days' supply, and the number of individual units (pills, tables, vials, etc.) dispensed.
-Products purchased over-the-counter or at some cash-only retail locations selling prescription drug products (eg, through the Walmart Prescription Program) are not captured.
+Likewise, a final field indicates whether the RP can request medical charts for a given patient during a given enrollment span. - Demographic data, including birth date, sex, race/ethnicity, and ZIP code of their most recently recorded primary residence.